-Not too long ago similar articles would left me panicked; scoring high on the distraught scale.
+Not too long ago similar revelation would left me panicked; scoring high on the distraught scale.

-Being the growth and success enthusiast that I am, I’d have jumped on my young marriage, pricking and probing looking for ways to make it better (as per what I’d read) convinced that unless I acted now, we’d suffer tonnes later.
+Being the growth enthusiast that I am, I’d have jumped on my still-young marriage (at the time of writing this post) pricking and probing looking for ways to make it better (as per what I’d read) convinced that unless I acted now, we’d suffer tons later.

-Now while most people would laugh at my misplaced ‘enthusiasm’ (more like fear really), I’ve come to learn that unfiltered marriage advice will make a character out of anyone of us.
+Now while most people would laugh at my misplaced ‘enthusiasm’, I’ve come to learn that unfiltered marriage advice can make a character out of anyone of us.

 Three weeks ago I wrote about finding what works for your marriage (and sticking with it)

-I shared how in pursuit of growth and happiness, many of us end up holding our marriages to unrealistic standards.
+I shared how in pursuit of growth, many people end up holding their marriages to unrealistic standards.

 I am currently living in a new culture and on most days I am confronted by huge cultural differences.

-I’ve found that if I am not careful I can get stuck on analysis mode.
+I’ve discovered that if I am not careful, I get stuck on analysis mode.

-Over-thinking and toiling over things that have no real bearing (or benefit) to my marriage.
+Over-thinking and toiling over things that have no real bearing (or benefit) to my marriage right now.

 Things that would most probably never work for us because we are different.

-To stay sane, I am once again learning how be comfortable and happy in my own marriage skin.
+I am learning, once again, how be comfortable and happy in my own marriage skin.

 What are you wrestling with?